libretro/docs/docs/library/scummvm.md

 - Select the 'MIDI' tab, then under 'GM Device' select 'FluidSynth'.

-- Press the 'SoundFont:' button and navigate to the RetroArch 'system' directory.
-Enter the 'scummvm/extra/' folder.
-(NB: If the steps of this guide have been followed in order, the 'scummvm/extra/' folder will be selected automatically upon pressing the 'SoundFont:' button)
+- Press the 'SoundFont:' button and navigate to the RetroArch `system` directory.
+Enter the `scummvm/extra/` folder.
+(NB: If the steps of this guide have been followed in order, the `scummvm/extra/` folder will be selected automatically upon pressing the 'SoundFont:' button)

-- Select the file 'Roland_SC-55.sf2' and press the 'Choose' button.
+- Select the file `Roland_SC-55.sf2` and press the 'Choose' button.

 - Tick the 'Mixed AdLib/MIDI mode' checkbox.